Cindy and Barrett with RV in Montrose

 24. What kind of RV insurance do full-time RVers have?

-We have a full-time RV insurance policy with Progressive Insurance.
+While full-time RVing, we had a full-time RV insurance policy with Progressive Insurance.

 Full-time RV insurance provides coverage specifically for those who live out of their RV six or more months out of the year.